 Taming of Nalagiri, telling the tale of how rivals of Lord Buddha arranging an elephant drunk, it ransacking the market, everyone running scared but when faced with the divine Buddha, it becomes tame.

-You can read here, the full text of “Amaravati Sculptures In The Madras Government Museum” written by C.Sivaramamurti in 1956.
+For more, read the blog by Gopu titled “Art of Amaravati” and the full text of “Amaravati Sculptures In The Madras Government Museum” written by C.Sivaramamurti in 1956.

 Also published on Medium.